kamilazdybal/PCAfold/docs/tutorials/demo-handling-source-terms.rst

 #################################

 This tutorial can be of interest to researchers working with reactive flows data sets.
-We present how source terms :cite:`Sutherland2009` of original state variables can be handled using **PCAfold**.
+We present how source terms of the original state variables can be handled using **PCAfold** software.
+Specifically, **PCAfold** functionalities accommodate treatment of sources of Principal Components which can be valuable for implementing PC-transport approaches such as proposed in :cite:`Sutherland2009`.